 For additional information, please visit: https://phc.amedd.army.mil/organization/Pages/VtfDetails.aspx?VtfID=3

 There are very limited pet rooms available in on-post billeting (IHG).
 Reservations at IHG should be made as far in advance as possible.
 Please call 907 370-0951.
 (120 days are allowed for inbound personnel).
-There is a refundable $100 deposit required in addition to a fee of $10 per pet, per night that must be paid in advance in ten-day increments.
+An initial non-refundable pet fee of $75 will be charged to guest's account upon arrival and starting from the 6th night, a daily pet fee in the amount of $7 will be charged.
 You will be limited to two pets in a room.
 As per post policy, no pet is allowed to be left tied to or inside of a vehicle.
 All pets must be secured in a kennel when the owner is not present in the room.
 Animals must be taken toward the woodline to potty, regardless of weather conditions.
 Anyone who is caught with a pet in a room that is not authorized to have animals will be fined $100 and charged the additional pet fee for the days that they have stayed up to that point.

 There is a list of off-post kennels available at the reception desk for those who wish to board their pets elsewhere or go to the yellowpages website and enter Kennels in Fairbanks or North Pole, Alaska.
 This option is usually less costly.
 We recommend that you visit any facility before you board your pet.

 Shot record requirements may vary between each individual kennel.
 The Fort Wainwright Veterinary Treatment Facility can provide health certificates, immunizations and other minimum services, so call or stop by their office for more information and to check availability.
 Most services for pets are also available in the local community.
 You may refer to the yellowpages website for local veterinarians.